-- (e) Cash and Cash Equivalents --- The Lottery participates in the District's pooled cash program whereby cash that is not needed for immediate disbursement is pooled with that of the District's and used to purchase current investments.
-In accordance with the law, the District may invest the pooled cash directly in, or through repurchase agreements, obligations of the United States or its agencies, which are fully guaranteed by the federal government, and in certificates of deposit, which are issued by federally insured banks.
-In accordance with District policies, substantially all deposits in the pooled cash program were insured or collateralized with securities held by the District or its agent in the District's name.
-Interest income from the investment of pooled cash is allocated to the Lottery based on the amount the Lottery invests in the pool.
-The Lottery considers the pooled cash to be cash equivalents for the purpose of cash flows because the pool may not hold the securities for more than 91 days.
-Cash and cash equivalents as of September 30, 2015 and 2014, respectively, were \$10,289 and \$9,318. - (f) Investments -- Investments in U.S. government and agency securities are recorded at market value which approximates fair value. - (g) Revenues and Accounts Receivable (A/R) Recognition --- Revenue and A/R from terminal tickets are recorded when the drawings are held.
+- U.S. Government and Agency Securities of \$2,336 are valued using quoted market prices, (Level 1 inputs) - (g) Revenues and Accounts Receivable (A/R) Recognition --- Revenue and A/R from terminal tickets are recorded when the drawings are held.
 Terminal tickets sold in advance of draws are recorded as unearned revenue.
 Revenue and A/R from instant tickets are recorded when related packs are activated. - (h) Allowance for Uncollectible Accounts --- The Lottery establishes an allowance for uncollectible accounts for all accounts receivable over 180 days old. - (i) Unclaimed Prizes --- Prizes must be claimed within 180 days (Public Law 3-1318) following the drawing date for each game.
 Prizes unclaimed beyond this period are forfeited by the ticket holder.
-Total prizes lapsed amounted to \$2,489 and \$2,539 for the fiscal years 2015 and 2014, respectively.
-These forfeited prizes are netted against prize expense in the Statement of Revenues, Expenses and Changes in Net Position. - (j) Capital Assets --- Capital assets are recorded at cost.
+Total prizes lapsed amounted to \$2,636 and \$2,489 for the fiscal years 2016 and 2015, respectively.
+These forfeited prizes are netted against prize expense in the Statements of Revenues, Expenses and Changes in Net Position. - (j) Capital Assets --- Capital assets are recorded at cost.
 The cost of major remodeling, betterments, and improvements of \$5 and greater are capitalized.
 Repairs and maintenance costs are expensed as incurred.
 When capital assets are retired or sold, the cost and related accumulated depreciation are removed from the appropriate property and equipment accounts, and resulting gains or losses are recorded.